 An easy recipe for very flavorful sweet potato patties, seasoned with curry powder.
 Made with almond flour, they are paleo and gluten-free.

 Sweet potatoes are a bit too starchy for my husband and me.
-But sweet potatoes do have health benefits, and my kids really like these patties – they are one of their favorite side dishes.
+But sweet potatoes do have some benefits, and my kids really like these patties – they are one of their favorite side dishes.

 Since these patties are very easy to make, I am happy to make them for the kiddos.
 And don’t tell anyone 🤐, but I often sneak one or two, especially after an intense workout.